Codeinsid/Project-Blog/README.md

 * To install the gems.
   - bundle install
+* To install the yarn
+* -  yarn install

 * To run the project.
   - rails s

+There may be some bugs related to webpacker .
+I recommend reinstalling if necessary:

+rails webpacker:install

   Please follow github and join us!
   Thanks to visiting me and good coding!